nnsncl/angry-people-club/README.md

-# Auth-Boilerplate
+# This project us an Auth-Boilerplate
-Auth Boilerplate using React and Firebase
+Auth Boilerplate using React and Firebase ref : https://github.com/nnsncl/Auth-Boilerplate

 Create an .env file at the root of the project which include configuration provided by Firebase